-If the team member doesn't have a Bitbucket account, then Bitbucket prompts him or her to create one.
-Once the person has an account, Bitbucket adds the account to the repository with the access you chose when you created the invitation.
+If the team member doesn't have a Bitbucket account or is not already associated with your team or the repository, the user will be emailed an invitation.
+Once the person creates an account or accepts the invitation to be added to the repository, Bitbucket adds the account to the repository with the access you chose when you created the invitation.

-As you're adding groups and users, it's possible to exceed the maximum number of users for your team.
-If the user count goes over your plan limit, access becomes read-only for all your private repositories.
-The repository owner and creator still have write access to each repository, and administrators can still administer the repositories.
+If your team is on the Free plan, you have a team limit of 5 users.
+If the number of users with access to your team's repositories goes over 5 users, access becomes read-only for all your private repositories.
+The repository admins still have write access to each repository, and administrators can still administer each repository.

-To restore access, team owners or repository administrators need to remove excess users and groups from the account or from its repositories.
+To restore access, remove excess users from the repository or upgrade your plan.
 For more information, see Plans and billing.